LBHS Learning Conversations-New Information!

 Opportunities at Lord Beaverbrook High School

 Increasingly throughout our school year students will be able to access additional supports, seek out learning and leadership opportunities, and provide their voice to our school.
 Through a partnership with the United Way of Calgary and the “All in for Youth” Initiative, students have increasing access to tutoring, scholarships, personal supports, mentors, and special presentations.
 Through a generous donation from the Fraternal Order of Eagles, our school has launched a “Sports Development Initiative.”
 There are two parts to this initiative: Athletic Subsidy and Participation in Sport Development Camps.
-We will continue to recognize our students for their accomplishments in our school and the school community through the “Caught Ya” awards and recognize student achievement, effort through “Do Your Best!”
+We will continue to recognize our students for their accomplishments in our school and the school community through the “Caught Ya” awards and in the spring of 2015, recognize student achievement, effort through “Do Your Best!”
 Students should be looking for more information regarding these exciting opportunities on this site, the daily bulletin and on our television monitors around the school.

 The Final Word